This page provides brief definitions and links to more information of terms that are used in the Anthos Service Mesh documentation.

 A control plane is a set of system services that configure the mesh or a subset of the mesh to manage the communication between the workload instances within.
 Anthos Service Mesh 1.9 and later provides two control planes:

-Google-managed control plane: This is a fully-managed Google Cloud service that you only need to configure, while Google handles its reliability, upgrades, scaling and security for you.
-Managed Anthos Service Mesh consists of the Google-managed control plane and the optional Google-managed data plane, which is in Preview.
+Managed control plane: This is a fully-managed Google Cloud service that you only need to configure, while Google handles its reliability, upgrades, scaling and security for you.
+Managed Anthos Service Mesh consists of the managed control plane and the optional managed data plane.

 istiod, you are responsible for upgrading and for configuring security and scaling.